Applies from Thu 27 Apr 2023, 8.48am to Fri 23 Jun 2023, 8.58am. Last reviewed: Mon 29 May 2023, 9.59am.

 The operation will use 1080 (sodium fluoroacetate) poison for the control of wild dogs and foxes.

-The program is designed to minimise predator impacts on wildlife, especially threatened species and to minimise impact of wild dogs on neighbouring stock.
+The program is designed to minimise predator impacts on wildlife, especially threatened species, and to minimise the impact of wild dogs on neighbouring stock.

-Signs will be placed at the entry to the baiting location.
+Signs will be placed at authorised public entrances to the baiting location.
 Domestic pets are not permitted in NSW National Parks managed lands.
 Pets and working dogs may be affected (1080 is lethal to cats and dogs).
 Pets and working dogs must be restrained or muzzled in the vicinity and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.

 Please contact the local Barrington Tops NPWS area office for more information on 02 6540 2300.